Huh? Efendim? Ting Bu Dong: Opening Your Door to People You Can’t Understand

 In my Mandarin course last month, I learned about likes and dislikes, shopping, fruits and clothing, numbers, furniture and rooms, measure words, family members, and jobs.
 I would have appreciated a unit on possible doorbell dialogues.

-10 thoughts on “Huh?
+10 responses to “Huh?
 Efendim?
 Ting Bu Dong: Opening Your Door to People You Can’t Understand”

 There is something heartening, in a strange way, though, about knowing it’s not just Americans who think speaking louder will get someone to understand.